skuzema/nodejs2023Q2-service/README.md

 npm run test -- <path to suite>
 ```

-To run only specific test suite with authorization
+Linting with ESLint and formatting with Prettier

 ```
-npm run test:auth -- <path to suite>
+npm run lint
 ```